Reduce waste, reduce single-use plastic, fridge hacks, food storage hacks, and how to organize your fridge!

 - When you have leftovers that need to be stored: keep them at the top/front of the fridge.
 This way they are visible every time you open the door.
 This might seem obvious but I have definitely lost more than one container of leftovers in the past to ‘back of the fridge’-itus.

-My Top 10 Tips to Reduce Food Waste & Single-use Plastic:
+My Top 10 Tips to Reduce Food Waste & Single-use Plastic

-So now that I’ve let you know all the information I’ve picked up for fridge storage, produce storage and various preservation tips, I thought I’d write a list of my top nine tips to take away from this blog post.
+So now that I’ve let you know all the information I’ve picked up for fridge storage, produce storage, and various preservation tips, I thought I’d write a list of my top nine tips to take away from this blog post.

-1) Meal prep: Meal planning is so important to me as a way to be in control of what I’m consuming, stay organised and reduce food waste.
+1) Meal prep: Meal planning is so important to me as a way to be in control of what I’m consuming, stay organized, and reduce food waste.
 I love to meal-prep morning smoothies and various lunches and dinners that I can easily turn to.